Rotational effects in quark stars: comparing different models: Results

 \Cref{figmo} shows the gravitational mass as a function of frequency for $\beta$ equilibrated strange star sequences constructed with the DDQM model (upper panel) and the vector MIT bag model (lower panel) for different ratios of $r_p/r_e$.
 The color scale denotes the ratio $\nu / \nu_K$, which quantifies the proximity of each configuration to the Kepler frequency of a free particle in circular orbit at the equator.
 In both EOSs, rotation increases the maximum gravitational mass relative to the static limit, as centrifugal support partially counteracts gravitational collapse \cite{1967ApJ...150.1005H, Cook1994ApJ424}.
+The spin and mass constraints of PSR J0740$+$6620 and PSR J0030$+$0451 indicate that both pulsars lie near the non-rotating limit ($r_p/r_e \approx 1.0$) or along slowly rotating sequences ($0.998 \lesssim r_p/r_e \lesssim 0.950$) for both EOS models.
+More strongly deformed configurations (e.g., $r_p/r_e = 0.9$) are excluded, as they would require spin frequencies well above the observed values.

+The ratio $\nu/\nu_{K}$, indicated by the color bar in \Cref{figmo}, quantifies a star’s proximity to the Keplerian limit.
+Although it is not directly measurable, it can be inferred from joint constraints on $M$ and $R$, which together determine the Keplerian frequency $\nu_{K} \propto \sqrt{M/R^{3}}$.
+Thus, measurements of $M$ and $R$ from X-ray pulse profile modeling (e.g., with NICER \cite{riley2019, Miller:2019cac, riley2021, miller2021} or future missions such as enhanced X-ray Timing and Polarimetry (eXTP) \cite{watts2019dense, eXTP:2018anb}), combined with the observed spin frequency $\nu$ from radio timing, one can estimate the ratio $\nu/\nu_{K}$.
+An independent upper bound can be determined from the requirement, $\nu \leq \nu_{K}$, such that the maximum observed spin in a population constrains the typical values of $\nu/\nu_{K}$.